polterguy/polterguy.github.io/tutorials/theming/index.md

 compile, run, and start modifying as you see fit.
 Its most basic idea though, is that it will substitute something such as the following `[[xxx]]` with some dynamically determined variable, being the result of the template engine's ability to read meta information from your HTTP REST backend.
-Hence, going through the files you can find in your _"angular-dark/templates/"_ folder, should get you started on the road to creating your _own_ templates if you wish.
+Going through the files you can find in for instance your _"angular-dark/templates/"_ folder, should get you started creating your _own_ templates if you wish.

 When you have created your own template, you can run the same template over any amount of databases and Magic backends you wish, producing the _exact same result_